LinqingZhong/PIC_Project/README.md

 ```

 ### API call
 You should suspend the API service.
 This process may take ~30 seconds.
-Check whether the API service is successfully started in the corresponding log file in the "PIC_Project/log" folder.
+Check whether the API service is successfully started in the corresponding log file in the "PIC_Project/log" folder.(Ensure that the server IP address of the computer has been modified.)
 ```bash
 cd api_setup
 bash llama_api.sh